-The systematic teaching of phonics, alongside a well-managed home reading programme ensure that children commonly write and read well.
+The systematic teaching of phonics, alongside a well-managed home reading programme ensure that children write and read well.
 Daily phonics sessions allow children to develop phonemic awareness rapidly.
 Children have opportunities to consolidate previous learning, learn new content and practise and apply what they have learnt.
 Reading books are celebrated across the setting and children benefit from group reading activities.
 Children are provided with books that enable them to practise their increasing knowledge of phonics and blending skills in meaningful contexts.
 Nursery rhymes play an integral part in children's early reading development.
 Daily singing of rhymes supports the development of new vocabulary and rhyme and rhythm.

-Number is taught systematically and results in children applying these skills successfully in their learning journals and in oral activities.
-Independent number and mathematics activities are carefully planned to inspire and engage pupils.
+Number is taught systematically and results in children applying these skills successfully in many contexts and in oral activities.
+Independent number and mathematics activities are carefully planned to inspire and engage pupils with the use of numbers where they naturally arise.
+Children are provided with wide-ranging opportunities to apply maths skills in role play through the use of manipulatives and loose parts.
 The indoor and outdoor environments effectively support learning and staff skilfully plan outdoor area activities to support children's physical development with an emphasis on gross motor skills and movement.

 They are well organised and highly stimulating with children's safety of paramount importance.

 Assessment procedures are robust and staff make use of a wide range of information to ensure that skills on entry are assessed thoroughly and effectively.
 On-going assessment ensures all practitioners have a clear picture of children's interests and level of achievements allowing for the planning of learning experiences drawing on the knowledge of every child.
-Both internal and external moderation systems are extremely comprehensive.
-This results in a high level of consistency of judgements
+Effective moderation systems are embedded and we work closely with EYFS consultants and the Local Authority EYFS Network.
+This results in a high level of consistency of judgements.